 Trading fees are 0.1% from the coin bought.
 Withdrawal fees would depend on the coin you withdraw.
 Some examples: BTC 0.0005 BTC, LTC 0.001 LTC, ETH 0.01 Ether.

-Withdrawals which are less than the current fee times 100,000 will be processed within seconds.
+Withdrawals that are less than the current fee times 100,000 will be processed within seconds.
 Other withdrawals require additional processing time.

 Step 5: How to trade on Kucoin?

 Select “Markets” from the top menu.
-Now just select desired pair from the table.
+Now just select the desired pair from the table.

 Bottom left – market depth.
 This is the chart of the orderbook (we can see where there are zones of large supply and zones of large demand).